-21st Century teachers must embrace new learner-centric ways of teaching and learning like flipped classroom model which focus on higher order thinking skills and encourage thinking. innovation and creativity amongst learners.
-The main idea behind learner-centric education is that learners learn best when they are engrossed in the topic, motivated to seek out new knowledge and skills because they need them in order to solve the problems at hand.
-The flipped classroom model enhances student learning and achievement by reversing the traditional model of a classroom by focusing class time on student's understanding through interaction rather than on passive lecture component [10].
-Further, besides flipped classroom model, there also needs to be more focus in teaching-learning on case-studies, experiential, collaborative, project-based and problem-based learning rather than merely lecture-based learning as is the case at present [6,11].
+21st century teachers must embrace new learnercentric ways of teaching and learning like flipped classroom model which focus on higher order thinking skills and encourage thinking, innovation and creativity amongst learners.
+The main idea behind learnercentric education is that learners learn best when they are motivated towards the topic and they, on their own, seek out new knowledge and skills because they need that in order to solve the problems at hand.
+The flipped classroom model boosts student learning and achievement by reversing the traditional model of a classroom by focusing class time on student's understanding through active and collaborative learning rather than on passive lecture component [10].
+Further, besides flipped classroom model, there also needs to be more focus in teachinglearning on case-studies, experiential, collaborative, projectbased and problembased learning rather than merely lecturebased learning as is the case at present [6,11].